davidop97/apiGo/README.md

 This repository contains a REST API implemented in Go using the Gin framework.
 The API follows a layered structure organized into repositories, services, and controllers (handlers), aiming to enhance scalability and maintainability of the codebase.

 ### Features
-- Robust and reliable controllers tested extensively using libraries like Testify.
+- Robust and reliable handlers tested extensively using libraries like Testify.
 - Thorough documentation of the API provided through Swagger, ensuring clear guidelines for usage and future development.
 - Majority of the codebase boasts test coverage exceeding 80%, guaranteeing high quality and reliability.